bogdan-grozoiu/grozoiu.com/content/about/_index.md

 I currently work as a Sr. Cloud Solution Architect and my customers are from the healthcare, education and public sector.
 Daily, I'm dealing with complex business needs and I am busy with designing, building and delivering solutions for Azure.
 I think I may call myself an industry and technology visionary with a passion for designing complex Cloud solutions.

 It all starts with a dream or very often with a customer request and ends up with a solution that is deployed and managed on Azure.
-On a daily base I work with a highly skilled technical community (Enterprise, Lead Architects and CTOs) and I collaborate with them to build solutions that are scalable, secure and cost effective.
+Daily, I work with a highly skilled technical community (Enterprise, Lead Architects and CTOs) and I collaborate with them to build solutions that are scalable, secure and cost effective.

-I am passionate about Azure, very oppinionated and I love to share my knowledge with others.
+I am passionate about Azure, very oppinionated and I love to share my ideas with others.
 I am a strong believer in the power of automations and I am always looking for ways to remove redundant tasks.
 I am also a big fan of the DevSecOps culture and I always look for ways to optimize and strengthen the way we work.

 I have the tendency to suggest innovative and competitive technologies and the ability to start from a helicopter view and dive deep into technical details until everything is clear and actionable.